seeleteam/go-seele/README.md

 | **Block**              | 100 KB block size, 10 seconds block time, ~6000 transactions per block                         |

 The official Golang implementation of Seele.
-Seele blockchain is based on the Neural Consensus protocol, which consists of a mainchain and subchains to form a heterogeneous forest multi-chain ecosystem when fully developed. [https://seele.pro](https://seele.pro)
+Seele is an open source blockchain project which consists of advanced sharding technology and the innovative anti-asic MPoW consensus algorithm. [https://seele.pro](https://seele.pro)

 The current mainnet release: Seele mainchain is powered by a new anti-ASIC consensus PoW algorithm, which requires scientific calculation related to matrix.
 [MPOW PAPER](https://arxiv.org/abs/1905.04565) The mainchain has four shards.
 It can perform transactions within a shard or crossing shards.
 However, smart contracts currently can be only executed within the same shard.
 Seele subchains are under development.
 The so called EDA consensus algorithm [EDA PAPER](http://seele.hk.ufileos.com/Seele_Yellow_Paper_EDA_A_Parallel_Data_Sorting_Mechanism_for_Distributed_Information_Processing_System_Pre-Release.pdf) from Seele will be utilized for the subchains.